jdrestre/holbertonschool-higher_level_programming/0x06-python-classes/README.md

 6-square.py|6.
 Coordinates of a square|Write a class Square that defines a square by: (based on 5-square.py) 103-magic_class.py|10.
 ByteCode -> Python #5|Write the Python class MagicClass that does exactly the same as the following Python bytecode
 102-square.py|9.
-Compare 2 squares|Write a class Square that defines a square by: (based on 4-square.py)
+Compare 2 squares|Write a class Square that defines a square by: (based on 4-square.py) 101-square.py|8.
+Print Square instance|Write a class Square that defines a square by: (based on 6-square.py)

 ---
 ## Author